Owen Miller Player Props: Brewers vs. Orioles

-Owen Miller -- with a slugging percentage of .306 in his past 10 games, including zero home runs) -- will be in action for the Milwaukee Brewers against the Baltimore Orioles, with Dean Kremer on the mound, on June 7 at 7:40 PM ET.
+The Milwaukee Brewers, including Owen Miller (.308 slugging percentage in past 10 games, including zero homers), take on starting pitcher Kyle Bradish and the Baltimore Orioles at American Family Field, Thursday at 2:10 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Orioles.
+In his previous game he had a hitless performance (0-for-2) against the Orioles.

 Owen Miller Game Info & Props vs. the Orioles